GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Javascript.md

 console.log(y); // Output: Uncaught ReferenceError: y is not defined

 ```

 #
 ## [Lexical Scope]():
 * Lexical scope is the definition area of an expression.
 It is the area upto which the variables and functions created are visible and accessible.

-* In JavaScript, lexical scope refers to the visibility and accessibility of variables and functions within nested functions.

 *  In other words, an item's lexical scope is the place in which the item got created.

-* The lexical scope is determined by the placement of functions and variables in the code at the time the code is written, and it cannot be changed dynamically during runtime.

-* When a function is defined inside another function, the inner function has access to variables defined in the outer function, as well as variables defined in the global scope.
-However, variables defined inside an inner function are not accessible in the outer function or global scope.
 ```
 function outerFunction() {
   const outerVar = 'I am in the outer function';